Master of Arts in Teaching

 The MAT tuition is based on the undergraduate tuition for SMCM students (and out-of-state students pay the in-state rate!).
 For 2011-2012, the total for tuition and fees is $18,180.00 This covers 48 credits for candidates certifying in elementary education and 46 credits for secondary and K-12 candidates.
 Tuition is billed in four equal segments across the 11 months of the program.
 Back to top

-We estimate approximately $40,000 for living expenses, books, parking permits, transportation, and personal items.
+We estimate approximately $14,000 for living expenses, books, parking permits, transportation, and personal items over the course of the 11 months.
 The cost of living goes down if you share an apartment or house with other MAT interns.
 Back to top

 How many MAT candidates are admitted for a given year?